gaviral/livetranscriber/README.md

 ## Environment Setup

-Export your Deepgram API key (see https://console.deepgram.com):
+Export your Deepgram API key (see https://console.deepgram.com).
+For persistent access, add the following line to your shell profile file (e.g., `~/.zshrc`, `~/.bashrc`, or `~/.profile`) and restart your terminal or source the file:

 ```bash
 export DEEPGRAM_API_KEY="dg_…"